himzo-sch/Himzo_Watcher/Readme.md

 		1. Untick Stop the task if it runs longer than: ...
 		2. Untick If the running task does not end when requested, force it to stop
 	8. Press ok
-8. Added a new task for startup for the HappyLan:
+8. Added a new task for startup for the HappyLock:
 	1. Create Task
 	2. General:
 		1. Name: HappyLanGUI